 Or you can turn off the thermostat manually yourself, and set up the desired temperature manually.
 That means that the thermostat is not working in auto mode anymore, and you have to remember to turn it on/off when needed, and to adjust the desired temperature.

 Off course the thermostat will maintain the desired temperature of the user, when working in manual mode too 😉

 To activate/deactivate the auto mode, use the switch called “auto mode”.

-- On the right, you have a white button, were you can power on or off the thermostat.
-This button is only available when working in manual mode, because in auto mode the selected program will decide when the heating is turned on/off.
+- On the right, you have a white button, where you can power on or off the thermostat.
+This button is only available when working in manual mode because in auto mode the selected program will decide when the heating is turned on/off.

-- You could see a flame inside the main circle, in the case the thermostat is demanding heat from the boiler in this moment (the thermostat is in heating state).
-When the desired temperature is reached, the thermostat enters in the “cool down state”, and waits until the temperature drops a little (this is configurable) before demanding heat again.
+- You could see a flame inside the main circle, in the case the thermostat is demanding heat from the boiler at this moment (the thermostat is in the heating state).
+When the desired temperature is reached, the thermostat enters in the “cool-down state”, and waits until the temperature drops a little (this is configurable) before demanding heat again.

 How to adjust the desired temperature.

 - Unlock the main node by clicking on the switch button that has a lock in the nearby.
 The thermostat enters the edit mode.

 - Slide your finger over the circumference/margin of the circle to set the desired temperature, or